mgouzenko/-bms/PROJ2_README.txt

 This list could be useful if, for legal reasons, someone needs to go back and check all the times that a particular car was requested.

-Third Item: Trigger that adds time_requested to a vehicle when requested
+Third Item: Trigger that updates request_times of a vehicle when requested
 ********************************************************************************
-Expanding upon the previous item, it would be useful if the time_requested array was automatically updated whenever a car is requested.
+Expanding upon the previous item, it would be useful if the request_times array was automatically updated whenever a car is requested.
 To accomplish this without implementing it at the application level, we added a trigger that would automatically prepend the current time to the request_times array of a vehicle